peterpeterparker/tietracker/README.md

 * ✅ Weekly work summary
 * ✅ Daily list of activities
 * ✅ Export open invoices to XLSX timesheets for Excel, LibreOffice, Numbers, etc.

+## Goodies

+A simple UX with some extra goodies.

+* ✅ Light and dark theme
+* ✅ Weekly backup
+* ✅ Hourly notification for task in progress (only mobile devices)

 ## Technical Stack